arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why are word embeddings a change of basis?

 **Answer:**
-Words move from one-hot coordinates to semantic coordinates.
+Words move from sparse one-hot coordinates to dense semantic coordinates.

 ---